leilaicruz/SATAY-jupyter-book/_sources/Intro/Installation_Guide_SATAY_Analysis_Software.md

 For a more detailed workflow and the commands of all the individual commands, see [satay_analysis_notes.md](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/satay_analysis_notes.md).

 A Linux virtual machine is already created that is completely set up and includes all the software discussed below.
-This is located on the N-drive in the 'VirtualMacines' folder.
+This is located on the N-drive in the 'VirtualMachines' folder.
 Step 0 below discusses how this virtual machine can be installed on your computer and how to use it.
 The following steps are only important when you want to create a virtual machine from scratch so you can set it up completely to your liking or using another operating system than Ubuntu that is used existing virtual machine on the N-drive.